ADHOLibDH/dh2019-preconference/cfp.md

 **Panel sessions** allow panelists and participants to discuss a certain topic in more detail.
 Panels should consist of a maximum of 5 people and will be part of a parallel session.
 They can be either 60 or 90 minutes.

-In addition,  we invite library and CHO-related organisations to present their work at a market place during the breaks..
+In addition,  we invite library and CHO-related organisations to present their work at a market place during the breaks.
 To participate, please send a short description of your organisation to lotte.wilms[at]kb.nl.
 All market place attendees will be asked to present their stand in a plenary lightning talk.
 Please note that space is limited.

 ### Submission of proposals
 Submissions should include the following: